Take a day to explore some of the towns & villages in Tendring!

 -

-Elmstead, a pleasant village, 4½ miles East by North of Colchester.
-It is sometimes called Elmstead Market, owing to a market being held in the village during one of the visitations of the plague in Colchester.
-The Church of St. Anne and St. Lawrence to the north of the village has a rare carved oak recumbent effigy of a knight Read more…
+Elmstead and its hamlet of Elmstead Market, the modern village centre, straddle the A133 from Colchester (4 miles to the west) to Clacton (20 miles to the east).
+The name of Elmstead Market, derives from a market being held in the village during one of the visitations of the plague in Colchester.
+The Church of St. Anne and St. Lawrence Read more…

 -

 Developed as a select resort by Sir Richard Cooper and largely expanded after 1886.
 The area south of Frinton Gates was laid out with detached houses set along broad tree lined avenues and has preserved a unique local character.
-The Church of Old St. Mary contains some interesting panels of William Morris stained glass in the East window, designed by Read more…
+Lined with colourful old-style beach huts, the tranquil sandy beach and promenade has remained largely uncommercialised.
+Just above the beachline, the Read more…

 -

 Great Bentley is probably best known for, what is reputedly the largest Village Green in England, with approximately 43 acres.
 The Village Green was purchased by the Parish Council on behalf of the residents of the Great Bentley in 1965 from the then Lord of the Manor.
-Read more…
+The village has a thriving Business Centre.
+There are a large number of Read more…

 -